bio-tools/biotoolsRegistry/biohackathon.md

 **Expected outcome:** *improved EDAM Formats subontology, scoping the desired state of EDAM 2.0, developing EDAM applications*

 ### Task 1 Curation of bioinformatics data formats
 The [EDAM Format subontology](http://edamontology.org/format_1915) has potential in systems such as [Galaxy](https://f1000research.com/posters/6-1032) and for applications such as [workflow composition](https://doi.org/10.1093/bioinformatics/bty646).
-EDAM is close to providing a comprehensive catalogue of the prevalent bioinformatics data formats.
-To achieve this, a significant amount of [work](https://github.com/edamontology/edamontology/issues/370) remains:
+EDAM is close to providing a comprehensive catalogue of the prevalent bioinformatics data formats, but a significant amount of work remains.
 The task is to work on any aspects of the data format curation listed [here](https://github.com/edamontology/edamontology/issues/370) including:

 * addition of miscellaneous new data formats, or changes to existing ones (see [issues](https://github.com/edamontology/edamontology/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3A%22concept%2Fterm+request%22+format))
 * addition of formats ensuring coverage for Galaxy applications ([issue](https://github.com/edamontology/edamontology/issues/85))